Blog post contains affiliate links. Read our Disclosure Policy

 This easy Rugelach cookie is very well-known as a Jewish cookie made with a sweet cream cheese dough filled with a mix of walnut, sugar & cinnamon.
-We added our Mr. and Mrs. Greek Kalamata Fig Jam, but you can also do it with any of our jams or preserves like Navarino Icons Organic Fig Marmalade, L’Epicurien Apricot Preserve, Navarino Icons Mandarin Marmalade, and Cherry Chai Jam.
+We added our Mr. and Mrs. Greek Kalamata Fig Jam, but you can also do it with any of our jams or preserves like Navarino Icons Organic Fig Marmalade, L’Epicurien Apricot Preserve, and Navarino Icons Mandarin Marmalade.
 Rugelach is often served on Jewish holidays like Hanukkah and Shavuot.

 Cream Cheese Pastry:

 - 8 ounces cream cheese, room temperature